A proposal is a written offer to solve a technical problem

 staff members to the various jobs involved in the task

-for example, might be to develop a suitable design and
+example, might be to develop a suitable design and to

-to make a cost estimate.
-During this period, each of
+make a cost estimate.
+During this period, each of the

-of the engine manufacturer to acquire as thorough an
+the engine manufacturer to acquire as thorough an understanding

 As each of the competing companies makes its final decisions,